-TABLE B

-Justification for Sexual Assault Evidence Collection Kits Not Submitted to an Accredited and Approved DNA Laboratory for Analysis, by County July 1, 2019 - June 30, 2020

-City and Justification County of Total Kauai County Maui County Hawaii County Honolulu 1 Sexual assault complaint officially withdrawn 1 Case turned over to responsible jurisdiction 4 4 3 1 1 1 Case unfounded 1 5 2 8 Total
+TABLE B Justification for Sexual Assault Evidence Collection Kits Not Submitted to an Accredited and Approved DNA Laboratory for Analysis, by County July 1, 2020 - June 30, 2021 TABLE B Evidence Collection Kits Not Submitted DNA Laboratory for Analysis, by County July 1, 2020 - June 30, 2021 sts Not Submit alysis, by Cou e 30, 2021 ted to an Accre edited and App roved Justification Hawaii County City and County of Honolulu Kauai County Maui County Maui County Total Sexual assault complaint officially withdrawn 0 0 1 3 4 Case turned over to responsible jurisdiction 0 2 1 0 က Case unfounded 0 0 1 3 4 Total 0 2 က 9 11

-TABLE C

-Justification for Noncompliance with Specified Timelines, by County "Justification (# of sexual assault kits)" July 1, 2019- June 30, 2020

-Timeline Item Hawaii County City and County of Honolulu Kauai County Maui County Item 9-A (SANE/SAFE notification to police) (24 Hours) N/A N/A N/A N/A Item 9-B (Police taking possession) (3 Business Days) N/A N/A N/A N/A Item 9-C (Police Request to Lab for Testing) (15 Business Days) N/A N/A N/A N/A Item 9-D (Lab Response to Police) (14 days) N/A N/A N/A N/A Item 9-E 1 N/A (Police Evidence Submission to Lab) (10 Business Days) Notification delay due to detective schedule N/A N/A Item 9-F (Lab Testing Completion) (180 Days) N/A N/A N/A N/A
+ור ustification for Noncompliar "Justification (July 1, TABLE C Justification for Noncompliance with Specified Timelines, by County "Justification (# of sexual assault kits)" July 1, 2020- June 30, 2021 by County Timeline Item Hawaii County City and County of Honolulu Kauai County Maui County Item 9-A (SANE/SAFE notification to police) (24 Hours) N/A The Sex Abuse Treatment Center One (1) unreported kit inadvertently stored at SATC instead of HPD.
+This has been resolved.
+N/A N/A Item 9-B (Police taking possession) (3 Business Days) N/A N/A N/A N/A Item 9-C (Police Request to Lab for Testing) (15 Business Days) Hawaii Police Department Two (2) Kits Due to difficulties with evidence collection from two victims and two SAKS collected, there was a delay in submitting the two kits for testing.
+Honolulu Police Department One (1) Kit Case status was changed by victim from unreported to reported.
+Once status changed, timeline requirements were met.
+N/A N/A Item 9-D (Lab Response to Police) (14 days) N/A N/A N/A N/A Item 9-E (Police Evidence Submission to Lab) (10 Business Days) N/A N/A N/A A/A